anty-filidor/network_diffusion/docs/source/propagation_model_example.rst

     :align: center
     :width: 250

-Note that with 3 phenomenas of respectively 2, 2, 3 local states we have 12
+Note that with 3 phenomena of respectively 2, 2, 3 local states we have 12
 global states with (sic!)
 48 possible transitions.
 This is so big value, that without computer assistance it is difficult to handle cases like this.
-Thus library contains module named ``propagation_model`` to define model in semi automatic way with no constrains coming from number od phenomenas and number of states.
-User defines names of phenomenas, local states and only these transitions which are relevant to the simulation.
+Thus library contains module named ``propagation_model`` to define model in semi automatic way with no constrains coming from number od phenomena and number of states.
+User defines names of phenomena, local states and only these transitions which are relevant to the simulation.

 Example of usage
 ________________
-Let's define model with 3 phenomenas, 2 (``layer_1``, ``layer_2``) with 2 local states
+Let's define model with 3 phenomena, 2 (``layer_1``, ``layer_2``) with 2 local states
 each (``A``, ``B``) and 1 (``layer_3``) with 3 local states (``A``, ``B``, ``C``).
 Then assign probabilities of transitions between certain states.